 It is possible to add a namespace to the entire resulting specification.
-That is, to put groups around the original plants and requirements, the added supervisor automaton, etc. A namespace can be added using the Supervisor namespace option (see options section above).
+That is, to put groups around the original plants and requirements, the added supervisor automaton, etc. A namespace can be added using the Supervisor namespace option (see the options section).
 By default, no additional namespace is added.